Uncovering bistability phenomena in two-layer Couette flow experiments using nonlocal evolution equations: The experiments of

 \section{The experiments of \citet{BartheletCharruFabre1995}}

-The experiments of \citet{BartheletCharruFabre1995} were performed in an annular Couette device formed by bending a long rectangular channel into a ring.
-The upper plate is driven at a prescribed speed \(U\), and the interfacial amplitude is monitored at a fixed azimuthal location.
-The configuration consists of a thin, more viscous layer above a thicker, less viscous one, with thickness ratio \(d=h_2/h_1\) (thin-layer thickness over thick-layer thickness).
-For sufficiently small \(d\) (in particular \(d=0.25\), the smallest value examined), the experiments report a supercritical onset of travelling waves whose wavelength equals the device circumference; at higher speeds a bistable response is observed in which unimodal (\(L\)-periodic) and bimodal (\(2L\)-periodic) waves coexist and are excited by different initial conditions (see \citet{BartheletCharruFabre1995}, pp.\ 48-50).
-Fluid properties for the commonly used pair “\(1\mathrm{d}\)-2” at \(20^{\circ}\mathrm{C}\) are collected in table~\ref{tab:exp-phys}.
-Since our model is derived under the assumption $d \ll 1$, other cases ($d = 0.33, 0.42$ and $0.82$) in \citet{BartheletCharruFabre1995} are not considered here.
-Although $d = 0.25$ is the closest case to the model’s asymptotic regime, some behaviours are not captured because $d$ is not asymptotically small.
-Nevertheless, most qualitative features are reproduced.
+The device of \citet{BartheletCharruFabre1995} is given in their figure~2.
+The upper lid is driven at a prescribed speed \(U\), and the interfacial amplitude is monitored at a fixed azimuthal location.
+A lighter and more viscous layer lies above a heavier less viscous one, with thickness ratio \(d=h_2/h_1\) (upper to lower layer thickness ratio).
+For \(d=0.25\), the smallest value examined, the experiments report a supercritical onset of travelling waves whose wavelength equals the device circumference; at higher speeds a bistable response is observed, in which unimodal (\(L_w\)-periodic) and bimodal (\(\frac{1}{2}L_w\)-periodic) waves coexist (they are excited by different initial conditions).
+Fluid properties for the pair labelled “\(1\mathrm{d}\)–2” in the experiments are collected in table~\ref{tab:exp-phys}.
+Since our model is derived under the assumption $d \ll 1$, other experiments having $d = 0.33, 0.42$ and $0.82$, are not considered here.
+Although $d = 0.25$ is not too small, the model predicts many of the experimental observations with remarkable agreement.
+We expect even better agreement for smaller $d$ but we have not found such cases in the literature.